zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-actions.md

 Go to the public repositories:

-- [zekt action](https://github.com/zekt-dev-org/zekt-action) - the code for the "zekt action"
+- [zekt action](https://github.com/zekt-dev-org/zekt-action) - the code repo for the "zekt action"
 - [zekt provider repo](https://github.com/zekt-dev-org/zekt-provider-example-repo) - is where we show case provider workflows (action)